LASVIT <E>MOTIONS Design showcase

 LASVIT <E>MOTIONS reflect the contemporary creativity proposed by Lasvit and fully illustrate the company´s mission: to transform glass into breathtaking light and design experiences.
 The nine unique lighting installations, each have a story that triggers a specific emotion, either by movement, light or static beauty.

 Design Insider over the next will go into detail of each the designs that were shown at the show giving you an insight into the designers and ideas behind each wonderful piece.
-This Design focus is on Crystal Rock, designed by Arik Levy.
+The first Design focus is on ICE designed by Daniel Libeskind who worked with the master craftsmen at the Lasvit factory in the Czech Republic.